abdelmaksou/blind/README.md

 ## License

-This project is currently licensed under the GNU General Public License v3.
+This project is currently licensed under the MIT License.
 A copy of [LICENSE](LICENSE.md) is to be present along with the source code.
-To obtain the software under a different license, please contact [FOSSASIA](https://fossasia.org/).